-Spinach Companion Plants, Flowers, and Herbs
+39 Best Spinach Companion Plants, Flowers, And Herbs

 Spinach is a popular crop species that greatly benefit from companion planting techniques.
 Spinach has a shallow root system that gains nutrients from legumes and benefits from retained soil moisture from shady species, all while being provided pest relief by other crops.